Bill Clinton: Accolades

 Several colleges and universities have awarded Clinton honorary degrees.
-He is an honorary fellow of University College, Oxford, which he attended as a Rhodes Scholar, although he did not complete his studies there.
+(Note: Attributed to multiple sources:) He is an honorary fellow of University College, Oxford, which he attended as a Rhodes Scholar, although he did not complete his studies there.
 Schools have been named for Clinton, and statues have been built of him.
 He was presented with the Medal for Distinguished Public Service in 2001.
 The Clinton Presidential Center was opened in Little Rock, Arkansas, in 2001.

 The Republic of Kosovo, in gratitude for his help during the Kosovo War, renamed a major street in the capital city of Pristina as Bill Clinton Boulevard and added a Clinton statue.
 In 2011, Haitian president Michel Martelly awarded Clinton with the National Order of Honour and Merit to the rank of Grand Cross "for his various initiatives in Haiti and especially his high contribution to the reconstruction of the country after the earthquake of January 12, 2010".

 Clinton was selected as Times "Man of the Year" in 1992, and again in 1998, along with Ken Starr.
 From a poll conducted of the American people in December 1999, Clinton was among eighteen included in Gallup's List of Most Widely Admired People of the 20th Century.
 In 2001, Clinton received the NAACP President's Award.
 He has also been honored with a J. William Fulbright Prize for International Understanding, a TED Prize, and was named as an Honorary GLAAD Media Award recipient for his work as an advocate for the LGBT community.

 Clinton, along with Mikhail Gorbachev and Sophia Loren, received the 2003 Grammy Award for Best Spoken Word Album for Children for Wolf Tracks and Peter and the Wolf.
 The audiobook edition of his autobiography, My Life, read by Clinton himself, won the 2005 Grammy Award for Best Spoken Word Album, as well as the Audie Award as the Audiobook of the Year.
 Clinton has two more Grammy nominations for his audiobooks: Giving: How Each of Us Can Change the World in 2007 and Back to Work in 2012.

 President Obama awarded Clinton the Presidential Medal of Freedom on November 20, 2013.